-After conscientious application of these practices it is difficult to recognize even the slightest sign of disturbance from the harvest.
+Consistent conscientious application of our harvest protocol renders it difficult to recognize even the slightest sign of post-harvest habitat disturbance.

-We ensure that our harvest practices meet these standards by returning in subsequent years to previous harvest locations in order to gauge the general health of plant populations at these sites.
+We ensure that our harvest practices do not negatively impact ecological health by returning to previous harvest locations in subsequent seasons/years in order to gauge the general health of plant populations at these sites.

-A special thank you to our private cooperators for allowing us to harvest on their lands.
-Your generous support helps greatly in enabling us to continue providing this ethically wildcrafted line of health supporting botanical products.
+A special thank you to our private cooperators who, by allowing our harvest, enable us to continue providing this ethically wildcrafted line of health-supporting botanical products.